annaneo/pianoKeyboard/README.md

 # pianoKeyboard
 A flexible virtual piano keyboard based on HTML, CSS and JavaScript.
 You can embed the piano in your website with only a few lines of JavaScript.
-The piano will create [Plaie and Easie](http://www.iaml.info/plaine-easie-code) music code and can render it to a SVG displaying the played notes using the great [Verovio Toolkit](http://www.verovio.org/download.xhtml).
+The piano will create [Plaine & Easie](http://www.iaml.info/plaine-easie-code) music code and can render it to a SVG displaying the played notes using the great [Verovio Toolkit](http://www.verovio.org/download.xhtml).

 ![Screenshot of Virtual Piano Keyboard](piano_screenshot.png "Screenshot of Virtual Piano Keyboard")